inductiva/inductiva/docs-sources/how-it-works/machines/manage_computational_resources.md

 ## Core Operations
 ### Start

-Launch computational resources to run your simulations.
+Start computational resources to run your simulations.
 You can start resources using Python or the CLI.

 **Python**
 ```python